comilio/php-sms-send/README.md

 # Comilio PHP SMS Send

-PHP client library to send SMS using Comilio SMS Gateway.
+PHP client library to send SMS messages using Comilio SMS Gateway.

 To use this library, you must have a valid account on https://www.comilio.it.